BigWhaleLabs/obss-storage-contract/README.md

 - `yarn build` — compiles the contract ts interface to the `typechain` directory
 - `yarn test` — runs the test suite
-- `yarn deploy` — deploys the contract to the network
+- `yarn deploy` — deploys the contract to the network.
+After deploying go to blockchain scanner address in the console and verify your contract as proxy to use it
 - `yarn eth-lint` — runs the linter for the solidity contract
 - `yarn lint` — runs all the linters
 - `yarn prettify` — prettifies the code in th project
-- `yarn release` — relases the `typechain` directory to NPM
+- `yarn release` — releases the `typechain` directory to NPM